 “But I’m supposed to be—”

 I took a shuddering breath.
-I was plenty ready to do my duty as a hero as long as it came easily to me.
+I was plenty ready to do my duty as a hero as long as it required skills I was strong in.
 This… “She better appreciate this,” I muttered.

 “She will most certainly not,” Claire said, grinning now.